 Synth DIY stuff

 Cat Girl Synth Ken Stone designs really great modules, from "building block" type stuff like power supplies, VCAs, and LFOs all the way up to Super Psycho LFOs and Bi-N-Tic Filters.
-He does a good job of explaining how they work, and also sells high-quality PCBs.
+He does a good job of explaining how they work.
+PCBs now sold through ELBY Designs.

 Music From Outer Space Ray Wilson designed and sold (PCB for) the awesome "Sound Lab", an all-in-one, easy to build complete synthesizer.
 Also available: 1V/Octave keyboard driver, various filters, and the nifty "Noise Cornucopia"!

 Synth DIY with PIC microprocessors Tom Wiltshire's well documented ADSR and LFO projects, both built around the cheap but powerful PIC16F684 chip.
 I'm sorta surprised there isn't more of this sort of thing going on.
 Maybe I should get on that.